spcourse/shakespeare/unique-words/contents.md

 # Unique words Shakespeare classifier
-The aim is to construct a classifier capable of discerning Shakespearean text fragments.
-This task involves evaluating a set of words characteristic of Shakespearean writing to gauge and categorize the fragments.
+The aim is to program a classifier capable of decide if text fragments are written by Shakespeare.
+This task involves a set of words characteristic of Shakespearean writing to categorize the fragments.

-This classifier maintains a straightforward design, rooted in the frequency of word overlaps between the text fragments and the predetermined Shakespearean word inventory.
+This classifier has a straightforward design, based on the frequency of word overlaps between the text fragments and the pre-generated Shakespearean word list.

 For instance, let's consider the following sequence of words as representative of Shakespearean language:

 _wassail, halcyon, cannoneer, darnel, beggarly, dispraise_

-With this list, we can assess the following text and assign it a score based on the relative occurrence of Shakespearean words.
+With this list, we can evaluate the following text and assign it a score based on the relative occurrence of Shakespearean words.
 Here is the example text:

 "In the **halcyon** days of yore, we reveled amidst fields of golden **darnel**, a **beggarly** intrusion among nature's grandeur.
 The mirthful melodies of the **wassail** danced upon the breeze, while **beggarly** worries scattered like autumn leaves."

 This text would yield a _Shakespeare score_ of approximately $$0.139$$, as it contains 4 distinct words from the Shakespearean word list (note that *beggarly* appears twice, but multiple occurrences are not counted at this stage).
 The total count of unique words in the text is $$29$$, yielding a score of $$4/29 \approx 0.139$$.

 Assuming that higher scores indicate a higher likelihood of Shakespearean authorship, while lower scores indicate the opposite, we can formulate a simple classification mechanism.
 This involves setting a threshold (e.g., $$0.02$$).
-For all texts surpassing this threshold, we predict them as having been written by Shakespeare.
-Therefore, the provided text would be positively classified (as Shakespearean) due to its score exceeding $$0.02$$ (specifically, $$0.139$$).
+For all texts with a higher score than this threshold, we predict them as having been written by Shakespeare.
+So the provided text would be positively classified (as Shakespearean) because it has score higher score than $$0.02$$ (i.e., $$0.139$$).

 This algorithm will be implemented through several phases.
 Initially (phase 1), a precomputed compilation of Shakespearean words will be provided.
-The task involves using this compilation to calculate the _Shakespeare score_ for a given text and subsequently categorizing it based on a designated threshold.
-Subsequently (phase 2), the compilation of Shakespearean words will be computed from a set of provided text fragments.
+The task involves using this compilation to calculate the _Shakespeare score_ for a given text and then categorizing it based on a designated threshold.
+After this (phase 2), you will write an algorithm to generate the list of Shakespearean words from a set of provided text fragments.

 ## Specification Phase 1

 The process for classifying text fragments involves the following sequence of steps:

+0. Download the data for this assignment: [shakespeare data](shakespeare-data.zip)
 1. Read a file containing text fragments and transform it into a set of distinct words.
 2. Compute the _Shakespeare score_ for the text.
 3. Identify the optimal threshold: